Nate-Dawg04/startup/notes.md

 The two major purposes of HTML is to provide structure and content to your web application.
 Some of the common HTML structural elements include body, header, footer, main, section, aside, p, table, ol/ul, div, and span

+Creating everything for the HTML Files was honestly a bit tedious and not the most exciting.
+Very practical though.

 ## CSS

 Cascading Style Sheets **(CSS)**